pojntfx/networked-linux-memsync/docs/main.md

 \newpage{}

-When a user then performs a file system operation on a mounted FUSE file system, the kernel module sends a request for executing that operation to the userspace program.
-This is followed by the userspace program returning a response, which the FUSE kernel module conveys back to the user.
+When a user then performs a file system operation on a mounted FUSE file system, the kernel module sends a request for executing that operation to the user space program.
+This is followed by the user space program returning a response, which the FUSE kernel module conveys back to the user.
 As such, FUSE circumvents the complexity of implementing the file system implementation directly in the kernel.
 This architecture enhances safety, preventing entire kernel crashes due to errors within the implementation being limited to user instead of kernel space:

-![Structural diagramm of Filesystem in Userspace, showing the userspace components handled by the C library and the FUSE library as well as the kernel components such as the Linux VFS and the FUSE kernel module[@commons2023fusestructure]](./static/fuse-structure.png){ width=400px }
+![Structural diagram of FUSE, showing the user space components handled by the C library and the FUSE library as well as the kernel components such as the Linux VFS and the FUSE kernel module[@commons2023fusestructure]](./static/fuse-structure.png){ width=400px }

 Another benefit of a file system implemented as a FUSE is its inherent portability.
 Unlike a file system created as a kernel module, its interaction with the FUSE module rather than the kernel itself creates a stronger contract between the two, and allows shipping the file system as a plain binary instead of a binary kernel module, which typically need to be built from source on the target machine unless they are vendored by a distribution.
 Despite these benefits of FUSE, there is a noticeable performance overhead associated with it.
-This is largely due to the context switching between the kernel and the userspace that occurs during its operation[@vangoor2017fuse].
+This is largely due to the context switching between the kernel and the user space that occurs during its operation[@vangoor2017fuse].

 FUSE is widely utilized to mount high-level external services as file systems.
 For instance, it can be used to mount remote AWS S3 buckets with `s3fs`[@gaul2023s3fs] or to mount a remote system's disk via Secure Shell (SSH) with SSHFS [@libfuse2022sshfs].